Lions SEE

 Reading and School Readiness

 Reading aloud to young children is one the most effective ways to prepare children to succeed in school.
 However, many children, particularly those living in poverty, are not exposed to books and reading until they begin attending school.
 Research shows that books contain many words that children are unlikely to encounter frequently in spoken language.
 Children's books actually contain 50% more rare words than primetime television or even college students’ conversations.
-Many thanks to the Brandel-Murphy Youth Foundation for giving our club a matching grant to purchase books for the preschoolers in our area.
+Many thanks to the Brandel-Murphy Youth Foundation for giving our club 2 matching grants to purchase books for the preschoolers in our area.

 A group of Lions read to students and gave each one their own book!

-Middletown Lions Club Peace Poster Contest Winner 2013-2014 was 13 year old Noe Cardozo Huerta who attends Monhagen Middle School.
+Middletown Lions Club Peace Poster Contest Winner for 2013-2014 was 13 year old Noe Cardozo Huerta who attends Monhagen Middle School.
 Noe recieved a certificate and a check for $50.00 from then President Debi Yuhas-Shembeda.
 The theme was "Our World, Our Future."

 Each year, Lions clubs around the world proudly sponsor the Lions International Peace Poster Contest in local schools and youth groups.
 The art contest for kids encourages young people worldwide to express their visions of peace.
 For more than 25 years, millions of children from nearly 100 countries have participated in this contest.